-Native Minnesotan Chris has been a big part of Rick Steves' tours through France since 1998.
+Native Minnesotan Chris has been a big part of Rick's tours through France since 1998.
 She's worked both behind the scenes in the tour operations department and as a lead guide for our Best of Paris, Heart of France, and Eastern France tours.
-When she's not leading tours, Chris (an enthusiastic yogi) offers virtual yoga classes and virtual pilgrimages through Europe (learn more about Chris's virtual offerings on our Guides' Marketplace).
+When she's not leading tours, Chris — an enthusiastic yogi — offers virtual yoga classes and virtual pilgrimages through Europe (learn more about Chris's virtual offerings on our Guides' Marketplace).

 What surprises you most when our tour members travel with you through France?